gpkash/5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Toril/Faerûn/Sword Coast/Beregost/_npcs/Thalantyr/Thalantyr.md

 ## Possessions

-The noble archmage owned a long dark [[5eOSRD/Equipment/Items/Magic/Staff of Power/Staff of Power]] and took it on all his trips, whether it was to the town of Beregost or to a distant [[plane]].
+The noble archmage owned a long dark [[Staff of Power]] and took it on all his trips, whether it was to the town of Beregost or to a distant [[plane]].

 ## History